 Try not to focus on the amount of puree eaten during this weaning period.
 Instead, focus on the variety of weaning foods so that your baby becomes confident with a variety of flavours (including bitter and sour flavours).

-When planning your weaning schedule, remember that if you are starting weaning at 4 months, the majority of their nutrition and energy will be provided from either breastmilk or formula.
+When planning your weaning schedule, remember that if you are starting weaning at 4 months, the majority of your nutrition and energy will be provided from either breastmilk or formula.

 The weaning age will influence how much your baby will eat or how quickly they progress along the weaning stages.
-Remember that weaning is a journey so enjoy the process and , do let your baby guide you on the amount of solids they eat.
+Remember that weaning is a journey so enjoy the process and, do let your baby guide you on the number of solids they eat.

 The main focus when you first start weaning is to offer a good variety of weaning first foods.
 Your baby’s job is to decide how much of the offered foods to eat.